 - Monitoring and tracking progress using technology and strategies

 In-depth Learning Session B

-Distributed team management and monitoring – a practical and legal perspective
+Distributed team recruitment, management and monitoring – a practical and legal perspective

 With approximately 45% of the Australian population living in regional centres or country areas and the explosion of communication technology and internet access, remote working is becoming a working style that companies cannot ignore anymore.
 Remote working provides great benefits, not only to employees but also to employers by improving staff retention, increasing the pool of applicants and talent, and decreasing overheads (such as real estate costs).
 However, managing and monitoring distributed teams can be challenging and create issues for employers if not implemented correctly.

 In this full day in-depth learning session, managers, business owners and directors will have the opportunity to explore the key ingredients needed to successfully implement remote working arrangements in their organisations.
 This workshop will not only provide practical management strategies, but will also include legal and insurance aspects, ensuring decision makers have the confidence to embrace the future of work.